eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 #### Detecting hyrbis Item and attributes :

-The first time eclipse run, the plugin connect to a the already configured running hybris instance (by default the localhost),call the Rest Webservice `allItems` , and `allAttributes` (exposed by hybris) and store the information to avoid call the web service again.
+The first time eclipse run, the plugin connect to the already configured running hybris instance, calls the Rest Webservice `allItems` , and `allAttributes` (exposed by hybris) and store the information to avoid calling the web service again.

-To detect newly added Items or attributes, I Implementer an action to refresh the already stored data definition.
+I Implemented an action to refresh the already stored data definition, the action will allo detecting newly added Items or attributes.

 #### A challenge and a new techniques acquired :

-The web services exposed by hybris require a registered hybris account and it's secured against [Cross-site request forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery).
+The web services exposed by hybris requires a registered hybris account and it's secured against [Cross-site request forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

-To make a successful call the request should pass a crsf token, the token is associated with the connected account. the challenge was that token is stored on the HTML code of a response, and I had to use the [jsoup](http://jsoup.org/) library to retrieve the token.
+To make a successful call the request should pass a crsf token, it's associated with the connected account. and it's stored on the HTML code of a response,so i had to use the [jsoup](http://jsoup.org/) library to retrieve its value.

 - Make a first to login, the call return with a JSESSIONID, I store the JSESSIONID for a further call.
 - Use jsoup with the stored JSESSIONID, and get the crsf token from the html.
 - Make a Rest Call to retrieve the Items and attributes definition.

 ### The coolest feature : Autocompletion .
-The auto-completion is the moste liked what the most user look for in any text editor, since i have stored the data deffinition, this feature was easy to implement as well :
+The auto-completion is the most liked feature, since i have stored the data deffinition, this feature was easy to implement as well .

 ![Preference Snapshot](/images/impex/autosuggest.png)

 ## Install the plugin :

-To install the features contained here, press Help > Install New Software… in your Eclipse IDE and enter the URL [http://eljoujat.github.io/updates/](http://eljoujat.github.io/updates/).
+To install the plugin , just open your eclipse , click Help > Install New Software… and enter the URL [http://eljoujat.github.io/updates/](http://eljoujat.github.io/updates/).

 Or :